What is Uveitis?

 - Vogt-Koyanagi Harada Syndrome

 Your Retina Consultants of Texas doctor will take a detailed history and perform a complete dilated eye exam.
-Additional testing, such as OCT and fluorescein angiography may also be done.
+Additional testing, such as OCT, fluorescein angiography and widefield imaging (Shah 2015) may also be done.
 Depending on what your doctor finds on examination, laboratory testing may also be ordered to help determine the cause of the uveitis.

 Treatment and Prognosis